 Stereo red reflex for all observers

-The CoAx4 Illumination is the only technology that makes the red reflex fully visible for both main surgeon and assistant.
+The CoAx4 Illumination makes the red reflex fully visible for both main surgeon and assistant.
 Surgeon and assistant sharing the same view of the surgical field with excellent contrast and red reflex makes cataract surgery more secure and is a valuable asset to teaching (Fig. 2).

 Adjustable illumination diameter enhances contrast